candy02058912/udacity-mentor-userscripts/README.md

 Currently there's one script that adds useful links and a notes section to the student hub.

+Please fork and add more features as you see fit.

+Pull requests welcome!

+See the issues list for ideas/requests

 ### [Student Hub Notes](https://github.com/candy02058912/udacity-mentor-userscripts/raw/master/src/student-hub-notes)

 - [Click to install](https://github.com/candy02058912/udacity-mentor-userscripts/raw/master/dist/student-hub-notes.user.js)